SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow/SAP Process Automation/2 Create Automation/spa-dox-create-automation.md

 2. **Save** the automation.

+**Step 8: Test the Automation**

-**OPTIONAL: ONLY IF YOU HAVE THE DESKTOP AGENT CONNECTED TO YOUR TENANT** **Step 8: Test the Automation**
+**OPTIONAL: ONLY IF YOU HAVE THE DESKTOP AGENT CONNECTED TO YOUR TENANT**

+We are using virtual desktop machines connected to the tenant, so please proceed to **Step 9**.

-1. Select Test button and enter the `Filepath` where the invoice document is stored locally on your machine.
+1. Select Test button and enter the `Filename` and `Foldername` where the invoice document is stored locally on your machine.

     ![Link text e.g., Destination screen](Test.png)